hhxsv5/laravel-s/README.md

 </VirtualHost>
 ```

-## Enable Websocket Server
+## Enable WebSocket Server
-> The Listening address of Websocket Sever is the same as Http Server.
+> The Listening address of WebSocket Sever is the same as Http Server.

-1.Create Websocket Handler class, and implement interface `WebsocketHandlerInterface`.
+1.Create WebSocket Handler class, and implement interface `WebsocketHandlerInterface`.
 ```PHP
 namespace App\Services;
 use Hhxsv5\LaravelS\Swoole\WebsocketHandlerInterface;